JAlbertCode/module-creation/README.md

+For AI assistants working on this project, please refer to BOT_INSTRUCTIONS.md for detailed guidance on reviewing status and making changes.

 # Hugging Face to Lilypad Module Converter

 This tool helps you convert any Hugging Face model into a Lilypad module that can be run on the Lilypad network.
 It automatically handles: